econejer/ForegroundCameraGallery/README.md

 ForegroundCameraGallery
 =======================

-plugin for phonegap, camera and gallery in the foreground, android only tested on phonegap version 3.3.0
+plugin for phonegap, camera and gallery in the foreground, android only. tested on phonegap version 3.3.0